 This adorable book tells the story of Palm Sunday from the point of view of Davey, a young donkey tasked with carrying King Jesus into Jerusalem.
 Packing deep theology into a simple story, you and your children will be awed in fresh ways by Christ’s humility and obedience in laying down his life as a servant.

 When his father is accused of a terrible crime, thirteen-year-old Amon rushes to help.
 As he tries to help his father, Amon finds himself swept up in the crowds on Palm Sunday, witnessing Judas’s betrayal, and standing by as Jesus is crucified.
-With Lenten reflection questions at the end of each chapter, this book can easily be adapted to family devotions.
+With Lenten reflection questions at the end of each chapter, this book is an excellent resource for family devotions.

 Head here to check out more great Easter books for kids!